4nsei/hangout-lagger/README.md

 # hangout-lagger
-abuses a vulnerability hangout games have
+- doesnt work on all hangout games
+- basically instant
+- shouldnt kick that much